guyplusplus/Simple-Circuit-Breaker/README.md

 ```

 ## Overhead
 Load test, included in the JUnit tests, shows an overhead less than 0.05ms per wrapped logic.
+It is actually very difficult to measure as this time is very short and sensitive to server load and other factors like GC.

 The load test is based on 4 concurrent threads running with a CLOSED circuit breaker, with a wrapped logic around 6.5ms.